COVID amped up plant interest

 “That's where younger people are spending their money these days,” says Leach.
 “There's been a big shift … people want stuff for their homes rather than stuff to put on their bodies.”

-Some owners are profiting off of their plants
+Plant owners are profiting

 Like with fashion, Rago says there’s a subset of plant owners who view their “plant babies” — especially the uncommon and valuable ones — as investments.